spencermountain/vttpeg/README.md

 This library helps you easily manipulate VTT files in Node.js and the browser.

+It's small, dependency-light, ships with **TypeScript types**, and works as both an ESM/CommonJS module and a command-line tool.

 The parser is okay, but not perfect.
 It supports attributes and labels for cues, and ignores notes and styling blocks.

 ### JS API